Sia (consulting firm): History

-In May 2018, Sia Partners acquired the French digital marketing agency, FOVE.
+In May 2018, Sia acquired the French digital marketing agency, FOVE.

 September 2018 saw two acquisitions in the UK: Inzenka, specialised in growth and innovation consultancy, and SKT Consulting, which concentrates on regulatory consulting for wealth management and corporate banking.
-Together, the firms bring the Sia Partners' UK headcount to 80 partners and consultants.
+Together, the firms bring the group's UK headcount to 80 employees.

-In March 2019, Sia Partners acquired Loft9 Consulting in the US.
-Based in Seattle and Denver, establishing the group's presence on the US West Coast and increasing its activities in the Tech, Healthcare, Utilities, and Airline industries.
+In March 2019, Sia acquired Loft9 Consulting in the US.
+Based in Seattle and Denver, establishing the firm's presence on the US West Coast and increasing its activities in the Tech, Healthcare, Utilities, and Airline industries.

-In May 2019, Sia Partners announced the acquisition of the Gartland and Mellina Group ("GMG"), a management consulting firm in the US focused on financial services.
+In May 2019, Sia announced the acquisition of the Gartland and Mellina Group ("GMG"), a management consulting firm in the US focused on financial services.
 The firm is based in New York, with additional offices in Chicago, Baltimore, and Toronto.

 In July 2019, the group launched its affiliate program with the goal of accelerating brand deployment in Latin America, Sub-Saharan Africa, and Asia.
-Based in Panama City, the firm RTP (now Sia Partners Panama) is the first member of the Sia Partners network.
+Based in Panama City, the firm RTP (now Sia Panama) is the first member of the Sia network.

-In November 2019, Sia Partners acquired Caiman Consulting, a management consulting firm in the US, focused on Tech.
-With offices in Seattle and The Bay Area, the transaction led to new Sia Partners offices in San Jose and San Francisco, California.
+In November 2019, Sia acquired Caiman Consulting, a management consulting firm in the US, focused on Tech.
+With offices in Seattle and The Bay Area, the transaction led to new Sia offices in San Jose and San Francisco, California.

-In July 2020, Sia Partners acquired Pathfinder, a management consulting firm specialized in "Change and Transformation".
+In July 2020, Sia acquired Pathfinder, a management consulting firm specialized in "Change and Transformation".
 With offices in Dublin and Edinburgh, the transaction strengthened Sia Partners' presence in Ireland and the UK.

-In December 2020, Sia Partners expands its presence in Canada with the acquisition of RG Advisory, a Toronto-based firm specializing in financial services.
+In December 2020, Sia expands its presence in Canada with the acquisition of RG Advisory, a Toronto-based firm specializing in financial services.

-In April 2021, Sia Partners expanded its activities in France, exceeding 1,000 employees, with the acquisition of USIDE, a consulting firm specializing in corporate behavior and quality of work life.
+In April 2021, Sia expanded its activities in France, exceeding 1,000 employees, with the acquisition of USIDE, a consulting firm specializing in corporate behavior and quality of work life.

-In April and June 2021, Sia Partners expanded its activities in France by opening offices in Nantes and Marseille.
+In April and June 2021, Sia expanded its activities in France by opening offices in Nantes and Marseille.